 - Sensitivity characteristics of living things

 All living things are able to sense and respond to stimuli around them such as light, temperature, water, gravity and chemical substances.
-This another word for irritability of living things
+This is another word for the irritability of living things

 - Movement as characteristics of living things